LaserVision

 The use of vitreolysis dates back to the eighties when Professor Aron Rosa, Paris, France, and Professor Franz Fankhauser, Berne, Switzerland, who were pioneers in the use of YAG lasers, published on their success with vitreolysis.
 Since then, clinical studies have shown vitreolysis to be an effective treatment approach, which offers a high degree of patient satisfaction.
 Despite these advantages, vitreolysis is generally not widely available.

-YAG Vitreolysis is a highly effective, outpatient-based procedure, which involves the use of a nano-pulsed YAG laser to vaporise vitreous strands and opacities.
+Laser Vitreolysis is a highly effective, outpatient-based procedure, which involves the use of a nano-pulsed YAG laser to vaporise vitreous strands and opacities.

 Vitreolysis is well suited to the Weiss-ring type of floater caused by a PVD.
 Because these floaters are fibrous, they absorb the laser energy well and can be vaporised more efficiently.
 In addition, they are usually located safely away from the crystalline lens and the retina.
 However to ensure suitability for YAG vitreolysis treatment, it is necessary to undergo an ophthalmic examination.